ngjunsiang/laymansguide-src/season11/issue138/issue138.md

 ## What’s in a smartphone: 2010

-This time, Apple had switched to an internal layout distinctly different from the iPhone 3G, and the basic layout (mainboard beside battery) would become a pattern for subsequent iPhone generations.
+This time, Apple had switched to an internal layout distinctly different from the iPhone 3G, and the basic layout (mainboard beside battery) would become a pattern for subsequent iPhone generations: battery taking up almost half the space, charging and audio circuitry at the bottom near the charging port, camera and antennas near the top, and everything else beside the battery.

 ![iPhone 4 and iPhone 12](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season11/issue138/issue138_02.jpg)<br />
 <small>iPhone 4 on the left, iPhone 12 on the right<br />The basic layout of the iPhone has been preserved over a decade.<br />Source: [iFixit](https://www.ifixit.com/Teardown/iPhone+4+Teardown/3130) and [iFixit](https://www.ifixit.com/Teardown/iPhone+12+and+12+Pro+Teardown/137669)</small>